EponitaXD/Authentication/README.md

 ### Step 4 — Publish to GitHub

+0. Clone this repo
-1. Add `pubkey.asc` to the root of your public repo
+1. Add `pubkey.asc` to a folder named after your name inside this repo
 2. Commit and push

 ```bash